stephanie-castelblanco/stephanie-castelblanco.github.io/projects/PockerConnections.md

 Include memory-boosting card games that require participants to match pairs or recall sequences.
 Enhance cognitive abilities while maintaining an enjoyable and relaxed atmosphere.

+In conclusion, being part of a project that brought joy, social interaction, and cognitive stimulation to seniors through card games has been a rewarding experience.
+I learned that simple activities such as playing card games can have a profound impact on seniors' well-being.
+The games fostered connections, built friendships, and maintained mental agility among the seniors.
+My role involved setting up game sessions, providing guidance, and listening to their stories.
+The project achieved its goals of providing regular social interaction, stimulating cognitive functions, and enhancing emotional well-being.
+It was gratifying to contribute to a program that brought joy to seniors and facilitated intergenerational connections and skill-building opportunities.
+I learned the importance of creating inclusive and enriching experiences for seniors to thrive in their communities.

 <hr>